saltpp/sample_fake_gps_location/README.md

 ## About

-- Sample codes to inject fake location to GpsLocationProvider
+- Sample codes to inject fake location to GpsLocationProvider of Android
 - This is just for testing purpose.
-Do not abuse.
+Please don't abuse.
 - Base codes is [android-4.3.1_r1 branch](https://android.googlesource.com/platform/manifest/+/refs/heads/android-4.3.1_r1) of AOSP repository
 - I have cheked only with Samsung Galaxy Nexus